Windows SteadyState: Features

 SteadyState can prepare user environments.
 User accounts can be locked or forced to log off after certain intervals.
 A locked account uses a temporary copy of the user's profile during the user's session.
 When the user logs off, the temporary profile is deleted.
-This ensures that any changes the user made during his session are not permanent.
+This ensures that any changes the user made during their session are not permanent.

 SteadyState provides simple control of more than 80 restrictions covering both individual users as well as the system as a whole.
 Many of these settings are based on Windows Group Policies, while others are implemented by SteadyState itself.
 Using SteadyState, an administrator can forbid a user from performing actions that may be undesirable for that environment.
 Some settings include the ability to turn off the control panel, disable Windows Registry editing tools that come with Windows, disable Windows Command Prompt and stop the users from executing batch files or programs outside pre-approved folders.

 Computer settings can also be applied.
 Since SteadyState would normally remove any Windows updates or security patches installed, SteadyState can be configured to check for and apply updates in a manner that they will not be removed upon rebooting.
 Administrators can also choose to make other system-wide changes, such as disabling the welcome screen, removing the shutdown dialog from the logon screen, and hiding the built-in Windows Administrator account.

 The administrator can block access to specified programs on a per-user basis.
 SteadyState presents a list of programs found in the Program Files directory of Windows and on the common desktop.
 Programs from other locations can be added manually.

 Discontinuation

 Microsoft has discontinued SteadyState.
 As of 31 December 2010, it is no longer available for download.
-Support was available until June 30, 2011 through the Microsoft Support website.
+Support was available until June 30, 2011, through the Microsoft Support website.
 Microsoft claims it is still possible to prepare a shared computer using native features of Windows 7 such as System Restore.
 To that effect, Microsoft has published Creating a Steady State by Using Microsoft Technologies[sic] on TechNet Library.
 However, this document does not introduce a replacement for the WDP.

 Windows 8.1 added a new feature called Assigned Access which restricts the Windows device to a running a predetermined Metro-style app.